Col du Galibier (Valloire) Bike Climb - PJAMM Cycling

 Haute Route quotes Henri Desgrange in his praise of this climb:

 When first crossed in 1911 by the Tour de France, no tour rider had ever ridden higher.
-The Galibier route until 1976 passed through the lower tunnel at 2,556 meters, but from 1976, the Tour has gone over the pass at the top which is 2,642 meters.
+Although until 1976 the Galibier route took the tunnel at 2,556 meters, since 1976, the Tour has gone over the pass at the top which is 2,642 meters.

 Cycling Col du Telegraphe and Col du Galibier - John Johnson and PJAMM with bike at Col du Telegraphe.